praul/node-red-contrib-fritzapi8/README.md

 This fork fixes functionality with Fritz AHA-HTTP Api in Version 8.

+I let Cline run widly over the original package and just provided it the pdf with the api changes.
+Took some fixing and adjusting, but this is working now on my end

 Forked from dnknth

 Control your smart home DECT devices through an AVM Fritz!Box with node-RED.